krzyurb/typescript-knex/README.md

 # Knex is cool

 The main idea of this repo is to use knex for db communication.
-Instead of introducing repository pattern each query is represented by function that takes db connection object and all other arguments.
+Instead of introducing the repository pattern, each query is represented by a function that takes db connection object and all other arguments.

-## TODO

-* CRUD of _Products_
-* Tests

 ## Running locally